Tips for Cleaning Your AC System

 • Reviewing lines, refrigerant totals and connections

-There’s still time to have maintenance done this fall—and we can get your furnace ready for heating season too.
+You can still have service done this fall—and we can get your furnace prepped for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-You’ll only need a couple of items:
+You’ll only need a handful of items:

 • Wet-dry vacuum and hose with a soft brush attachment